ddavaham/evemail/README.md

+# As of April 30th, 2017, the site officially shut down.
+This repo is no longer maintained, but you are more than free to clone the repo and launch your own project.

 # EVEMail.
 The Web Mail Client for the EVE Online Universe

 What if I told you that you could send EVEMails without being in game?